 2008 Outstanding Lifetime Achievement Award in Clinical Chemistry and Laboratory Medicine

 Dr. Burritt is professor of laboratory medicine at the Mayo Clinic College of Medicine and clinical chemist at Mayo Clinic Arizona in Scottsdale.
 She previously held the positions of medical co-director of the Central Clinical Laboratory and director of the Metals Laboratory at the Mayo Clinic as well as associate dean of the Mayo School of Health Sciences in Rochester, Minn.
-Dr. Burritt has served the AACC in many roles over the past 30 years, including serving as president in 1996 and chair of the annual meeting organizing committee in 2000.
+Dr. Burritt has served the the Association for Diagnostics & Laboratory Medicine (formerly AACC) in many roles over the past 30 years, including serving as president in 1996 and chair of the annual meeting organizing committee in 2000.

 Mary F. Burritt, PhD, will receive this year’s award, sponsored by Allegiance Healthcare Co.
 Dr. Burritt is Medical Co-Director of the Central Clinical Laboratory, Director of the Metals Laboratory, Consultant for the Hospital Satellite Laboratories, and Professor of Laboratory Medicine at the Mayo Clinic in Rochester, MN.
 She is also Director of Postgraduate Training Programs in Clinical Chemistry (Postdoctoral and Pathology Residency) at Mayo.
 She received her BA in Chemistry from Clarke College, Dubuque, IA, and her PhD in Biological Chemistry from the University of Illinois Medical Center in Chicago in 1974.
 After completing a 2-year postdoctoral fellowship in Immunology, she trained for an additional 2 years in Clinical Chemistry, both at the Mayo Clinic.